Mountain Voices - Oct. 2007 ; "All Of Us" - Dec. 2007

 Wolf Creek

-Lloyd Deane Noble interview: Lloyd is the father of 10 children, over 45 grandchildren and 10 or 12 great grandchildren.
+Lloyd Dean : Lloyd is the father of 10 children, over 45 grandchildren and 10 or 12 great grandchildren.
 He is my personal friend who knew my uncle “Doc Adams."
 His entire family have been my photo subjects since ’89.
 Many of the Noble photographs were published in my third book and many more are currently in my new book dummy; this family has participated in interviews with "The New York Times" in ’03 for their series, “What were they thinking?” and most recently "The Louisville Courier-Journal," a Summer ’07 article and photo portfolio, among others.
+Lloyd and his family has provided extensive interviews for many other media projects.
 I have photographed the Noble family now for four generations; our work continues.

 Shelby: Lloyd, we know each other so well, would you care to speak on exploitation around my work?